cilium/cilium/Documentation/architecture.rst

 <https://github.com/docker/libnetwork/blob/master/docs/design.md>`_ .

-When using Cilium with Docker, one creates a single logical Docker network of type ''cilium'' and with an IPAM-driver of type ''cilium'', which delegates control over IP address management and network connectivity to Cilium for all containers attached to this network for both IPv4 and IPv6 connectivity.
+When using Cilium with Docker, one creates a single logical Docker network of type `cilium` and with an IPAM-driver of type `cilium`, which delegates control over IP address management and network connectivity to Cilium for all containers attached to this network for both IPv4 and IPv6 connectivity.
 Each Docker container gets an IP address from the node prefix of the node running the container.

-When deployed with Docker, each Linux node runs a ''cilium-docker'' agent, which receives libnetwork calls from Docker and then communicates with the Cilium Agent to control container networking.
+When deployed with Docker, each Linux node runs a `cilium-docker` agent, which receives libnetwork calls from Docker and then communicates with the Cilium Agent to control container networking.

-Security policies controlling connectivity between the Docker containers can be written in terms of the Docker container labels passed to Docker when creating the container.
-These policies can be created/updated via communication directly with the Cilium agent, either via API or using the Cilium CLI client.
+Security policies controlling connectivity between the Docker containers can be written in terms of the Docker container labels passed to Docker while creating the container.
+These policies can be created/updated via communication directly with the Cilium agent, either via API or by using the Cilium CLI client.

 Kubernetes Integration
 ^^^^^^^^^^^^^^^^^^^^^^